Click here to read a sample from the book!

 The classic guide to appellate court practice

-This publication is essential for: anyone looking for direction on civil appeals in British Columbia.
+This publication is essential for: lawyers and support teams needing direction on civil appeal procedure in British Columbia.

 Current to: January 1, 2018

-Appellate advocacy requires different focus and skills than trial advocacy.
-Civil Appeal Handbook is your comprehensive companion to civil appellate law, practice, and procedure in British Columbia.
-Filling a need identified by BC litigators, the authors have exhaustively researched the many hundreds of cases on appellate practice to create this definitive text supported by ample references to statutes, case law, and academia.
+The Civil Appeal Handbook is your comprehensive companion to civil appellate law, practice, and procedure in British Columbia.
+Holly Brinton and Peter Senkpiel have thoroughly researched the many hundreds of cases on appellate practice to create this definitive text supported by ample references to statutes, case law, and academia.
 You will be confident in dealing with all appellate issues from the BC Court of Appeal’s jurisdiction through to issues arising post-hearing.

 With this resource, you will be able to:

 - plan an appeal strategy after reviewing your client’s situation

 - understand the nuances of appellate court procedure

 - identify opportunities for persuasive advocacy during the appeal process